 Minor in Speech, Language & Hearing Sciences

-The Speech, Language & Hearing Sciences minor is offered to undergraduate students at Boston University wishing to develop their knowledge about human communication sciences and disorders.
+The minor in Speech, Language & Hearing Sciences is offered to undergraduate students at Boston University wishing to develop their knowledge about human communication sciences and disorders.
 The minor is particularly relevant for students who are considering graduate studies in speech-language pathology or audiology.
 Students are required to have a GPA of 2.0 or higher to qualify for a minor in speech, language & hearing sciences and must receive a grade of C– or better in each course to complete this minor.

 - SAR SH 522 Anatomy and Physiology of the Speech Mechanism

 Note: There are no prerequisites for any of the minor courses; however, it is recommended that students take SH 531 first and take SH 522 before SH 221.